IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/radial-chart.md

 The Radial Column Chart belongs to a group of radial charts, and is visualized by using a collection of rectangles that extend from the center of the chart toward the locations of data points.
 This utilizes the same concepts of data plotting as the [Column Chart](column-chart.md), but wraps data points around a circle rather than stretching them along a horizontal line.

-The following example depicts a player attribute chart for a pair of professional soccer players.
 You can create this type of chart in the `XamDataChart` control by binding your data to a `RadialColumnSeries`, as shown in the example below:

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"